exercism/racket/docs/INSTALLATION.md

 sh racket-8.8-x86_64-linux-cs.sh
 ```

-You man need to prefix `sudo` to the start of the command to install to a location that requires adminstrator access.
+You may need to prefix `sudo` to the start of the command to install to a location that requires administrator access.

 ~~~~exercism/caution
 Racket may also be available through your distribution's package manager, although it may be older than the latest Racket version.